Generating Physically-Consistent Satellite Imagery for Climate Visualizations: Dataset

 \subsection{Pre- and post-reforestation imagery}

-We went through all of VERA [source] registered ARR (Afforestation, Reforestation, and Revegetation) carbon projects, and downloaded the shapefiles (.kmz) when they were available.
-We used Google Earth Pro [source] to first confirm that historical imagery was available, meaning that high-resolution imagery was available over the years for the specific regions from the shapefiles and had no clouds.
-Then we visually verified that the reforestation did happen.
+We compiled image triplets for visualizing reforestation, as seen in~\cref{fig:model_architecture_forest}.
+To select the areas, we went through all of VERA registered ARR (Afforestation, Reforestation, and Revegetation) carbon projects until 2022, and downloaded the shapefiles (.kmz or .kml) when they were available.
+We used Google Earth Pro to first confirm that cloud-free high-resolution ($<$3m/px) imagery for the years before project start was available over the shapefile regions.
+Then we visually verified that reforestation actually occured.
 These conditions were considered satisfied if we had imagery of bare land where we could see trees planted and grown over the years.
 In that case, we considered “pre-reforestation” as the earliest available imagery before we could see that trees were planted.
 For instance, if on the high-resolution imagery, we saw that trees were planted in 2010, then we would go back in time to the previously available imagery which could be 2009 or 2005, depending on the regions.
 For the “post-reforestation” imagery, we selected the most recent imagery available without clouds, so ideally it would be 2022.
 Our dataset timestamps go from 2005 to 2022 with some in-between years when those years were not available or not good quality (too many clouds, overlapping rasters from different years, etc).

 Ultimately, the selected high-resolution images of before and after reforestation were exported from Google Earth Pro (Map data: Google, Maxar Technologies, CNS/Airbus) with a resolution of 4800x4800 and an eye altitude of 1500 meters.
-The image of the pre-reforestation with the visual of the shapefile layer was also exported to be then used as the binary reforested area mask.
+Our filenames follow the convention $<$grid reference time$> $\_eye\_alt\_ $<$eye\_altitude$>$m\_ $<$year\_aquisition$>$.
+For example, 15QVV3535563291\_eye\_alt\_1500m\_2019.
+The image of the pre-reforestation with the visual of the shapefile layer was also exported to be used as the binary reforested area mask.
 The image with the visual of the shapefile was converted to a binary mask using an image processing method that removed all non-white pixels.

 The 1024x1024 tiles were generated from the 4800x4800 exported images.
 The binary reforestation area masks were stacked on top of the RGB images.
 Only tiles that had pixels belonging to a reforested area were saved.
+In total, the forest dataset contains 5.5GB of 1272 image triplets (1026 train, 246 test) at a random 80/20 split across all collected regions and the forest-gtm datasets contains 460MB or 107 held-out image triplets from a previously unseen area in Guatemala.